Tame symmetric algebras of period four with small Gabriel quivers: Periodicity shadows

 In the next part, we show some examples of TSP4-shadows in the smallest possible cases (used later in the classification of Gabriel quivers of GQT algebras).
-More precisely, the next three examples are devoted to describe a particular set $\bE(n)$ of essential shadows, for $n=3,4$ and $5$; in cases $n=3,4$, we additionally give the set $\bS(n)$ of all (basic) tame periodicity shadows, which in case $n=5$ is too big to include in the paper.
-This part is based on computations provided in the paper \cite{PS2}
+More precisely, the next three examples are devoted to describe a particular set $\bE(n)$ of essential shadows, for $n=3,4$ and $5$; in cases $n=3,4$, we additionally give the set $\bS(n)$ of all (basic) tame periodicity shadows, which in case $n=5$ is omitted, due to its size (besides it is not needed in the paper).
+This part is based on computations provided in the paper \cite{PS2}.

 \begin{expl} \normalfont The first interesting non-trivial case is $n=3$.
-Following \cite[Section 3]{PS2} we have $5$ (basic) tame periodicity shadows $\bS_1,\dots,\bS_5$ identified with the corresponding quivers $\bbQ_1,\dots,\bbQ_5$, $\bbQ_i=\bfQ_{\bS_i}$, given as follows
+Following \cite[Section 3]{PS2} we have $5$ (basic) tame periodicity shadows $\bS_1,\dots,\bS_5$ identified with the corresponding quivers $\bbQ_1,\dots,\bbQ_5$, $\bbQ_i=\bfQ_{\bS_i}$, given as follows.

 In this case, the shadow $\bS_4$ is not essential, since it does not satisfy condition (PS4).
-Note that $\bS_1$ is the Markov shadow, which does not satisfy the first part of (PS4), because it has $2$ and $-2$ in a row/column, or equivalently, the quiver $\bbQ_1$ has a consequtive double arrows.
+Note that $\bS_1$ is the Markov shadow, which does not satisfy the first part of (PS4), because it has $2$ and $-2$ in a row/column, or equivalently, the quiver $\bbQ_1$ has a consecutive double arrows.
 Except this one case, it is not allowed for an essential shadow.
 Hence we have four TSP4-shadows: $3$ non-trivial $\bbQ_1,\bbQ_2,\bbQ_3$ and the empty one $\bbQ_5$ (equivalently, $\bS_5=0$).
 Algebras with zero shadow can appear only for $n\leqslant 3$, and for $n=3$ their Gabriel quivers are known, due to the following result \cite[see Corollary 5.3]{PS1}. \end{expl}

 \begin{cor} Let $\La$ be a GQT algebra with zero shadow $\bS=\bS_\La=0$.
 Then $n\leqslant 3$.
 In case $n=3$, the loop free part $Q^\circ$ of $Q$ is one of the following two quivers

 Moreover, there are no loops in the first case, and at most one loop at each of the $1$-vertices of $Q^\circ$, in the second. \end{cor}